 Partners include London Regional Cancer Centre, academically through The University of Western Ontario - Schulich School of Medicine & Dentistry and clinically through London Health Sciences Centre.

-Their research commitment is primarily in the Children's Oncology Group, a multinational and interdisciplinary cancer study group that develops and implements clinical trials for the treatment of disease, collects data for epidemiology studies, and banks tumor specimens for biological study.
-They most recently have been involved with new trials in hemophilia, safety monitoring, quality of life and other related areas.
+Their research commitment is primarily in the Children's Oncology Group, a multinational and interdisciplinary cancer study group that develops and implements clinical trials for the treatment of disease, collects data for epidemiology studies, and banks tumour specimens for biological study.
+They most recently have been involved with new trials in haemophilia, safety monitoring, quality of life and other related areas.
 There is involvement in thrombotic states and childhood stroke, as well as marrow failure syndromes.

 Dr.Lawrence Jardine, Associate Professor, Section Head, Paediatric Hematology/Oncology Dr.Beth Cairney, Associate Professor, Paediatric Hematology/Oncology Dr.Paul Gibson, Assistant Professor, Paediatric Hematology/Oncology

 - Dr Serina Patel, Assistant Professor, Paediatric Hematology/Oncology

 - Dr. Shayna Zelcer, Associate Professor, Paediatric Hematology/Oncology

 Dr.Alexandra Zorzi, Assistant Professor, Paediatrics Hematology/Oncology

 - Mary Jo Decourcy, NP - Inpatient focus

 - Anne Chambers, NP - Ambulatory focus